CulDeVu/culdevu.github.io/thought/2024-04-13-lisp-machine.md

 It's a large undertaking, but it goes something like this:

 - Phase 1: some simulators.
 I've written a couple so far to get my bearings.
-The most recent one (listed in full at the bottom of the post) simulates just the computer portion.
+The most recent one (link at bottom of the post) simulates just the computer portion.
 In other words, just the part that executes instructions, no external hardware.
 It simulates the computer on the scale of clock signals and control lines, bus lines, and latches.
 So not quite logic gates, but close enough that I'm pretty confident that this design works.
 - Phase 2a: some software.
 Notably a compiler and some software for interacting with hardware.
 I'm still a bit split on where I want to go with this.
 - Phase 2b: the build.
 Self-explanatory.
 - Phase 3: ???